FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Torus]()----Creates a torus (doughnut) shaped surface.

 [Transform]()----The Transform operation transforms the source geometry in "object space" using a transformation matrix.

+[Transform By Attribute]()----Transforms the input geometry by a point attribute.

 [Tube]()----Creates open or closed tubes, cones, or pyramids.